MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/troubleshooting-disk-management.md

 When the volume status is **Healthy (At Risk)**, an underlying disk's status is usually **Online (Errors)**.

+**Solution:**
-**Solution:**  Return the underlying disk to the **Online** status.
+1. Return the underlying disk to the **Online** status.
 Once the disk is returned to **Online** status, the volume should return to the **Healthy** status.
 If the **Healthy (At Risk)** status persists, the disk might be failing.

-Back up the data and replace the disk as soon as possible.
+2. Back up the data and replace the disk as soon as possible.
 For instructions describing how to bring the disk back online, see [Reactivate a Missing or Offline Dynamic Disk](reactivate-a-missing-or-offline-dynamic-disk.md).
-For more information, see [Volume Status Descriptions](http://go.microsoft.com/fwlink/?LinkId=64113).

 <a id="BKMK_11"></a>